Analysis | The government finally connects the line from Trump’s campaign to Russian intelligence

 It’s important to note that there is 1) no evidence at this point that Trump knew about the sharing of that information or 2) that Russia did much with the information it obtained.
 There were targeted ads from Russian actors during the campaign, but there remains no good evidence that those ads were targeted with insider information (much less well-targeted in general) nor that they had much of an effect.

 What is instead revealed is that the government’s concern about the Trump campaign’s links to Russia — links that extended to other members of Trump’s team — was in this case probably warranted.
 Manafort’s presence in the campaign prompted head-scratching from the outset, given his ties to various international ne’er-do-wells.
-He’d been on the radar of federal intelligence agencies for years.
+He had been on the radar of federal intelligence agencies for years.
 It’s not surprising, then, that this link should be demonstrated.
-It just took a while for the line to be drawn as clearly as it was on Thursday morning.
+It just took awhile for the line to be drawn as clearly as it was Thursday morning.

-Among the reasons that Mueller’s team couldn’t draw that line clearly in the first place was that Manafort misled investigators (leading to false-statement charges) and otherwise refused to offer a detailed assessment of his time on the campaign.
+Among the reasons that Mueller’s team couldn’t draw that line clearly in the first place was that Manafort misled investigators (spurring false-statement charges) and otherwise refused to offer a detailed assessment of his time on the campaign.

 Two days before Christmas last year, Trump, by then a lame duck, granted Manafort a pardon.